-Plug-ins
+6 Plug-ins

-Currently, two different plug-ins are supported.
+Currently two different plug-ins are supported.

-Update Plug-in
+6.1 Update Plug-in

-The updated plug-in is used to modify local Mistral configuration contracts dynamically during a job execution run according to conditions on the node and/or cluster.
-Using an updated plug-in is the only way to modify the local contracts in use by a running job.
+The update plug-in is used to modify local Mistral configuration contracts dynamically during a job execution run according to conditions on the node and/or cluster.
+Using an update plug-in is the only way to modify the local contracts in use by a running iob.

 Global contracts are assumed to be configured with high "system threatening" rules that should not be frequently changed.

-hese contracts are intended to be maintained by system administrators and will be polled periodically for changes on disk as described above.
+These contracts are intended to be maintained by system administrators and will be polled periodically for changes on disk as described above.
 Global contracts cannot be modified by the update plug-in in any way.